learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 > with a comment character.
 That means what's after `#` is ignored.
 That's why
 > it's used as an "in-code" documentation convention.

-## Comment-Out code
+## Comment Out code

-Another way to use comments is to "comment-out" code, to "hide" or "mute" buggy or unused code from the **default sequence**.
+Another way to use comments is to "comment out" code, to "hide" or "mute" buggy or unused code from the **default sequence**.

 ```ruby